DillonKyleDev/FlatEngine/README.md

 # Updates

 ## Oct.
-5th, 2025 - CPU Bottleneck
+5th, 2025 - Multiple Viewport Rendering & CPU Bottleneck

-I need to learn much more about multithreading before implementing it in FlatEngine and I've commented out the multithreading implementation for now, however I need to find more ways to improve the CPU bottleneck FlatEngine is currently suffering from.</br>
+I was able to get the Game View viewport rendering through a Camera component in the scene using a second renderpass.</br>

-My next step is look into more ways of decreasing time spent on the CPU side submitting Mesh data to the GPU.
-In that spirit, my sights are currently set on VkDrawIndexedIndirect() for submitting multiple draw commands at once to be sent to the GPU for execution.
+There are many tweaks I can make to improve performance and those will come as my understanding of Vulkan and the needs of my engine improves, but after simply grouping objects to render by Material/Graphics Pipeline, the performance improvement was substantial.
+My next step is look into VkDrawIndexedIndirect() for submitting multiple draw commands at once to be sent to the GPU for execution, and multithreading.
 Further investigation is required.

-## Oct.
-4th, 2025 - Multiple Viewport Rendering

-Minor update: Even after simply grouping objects to render by Material/Graphics Pipeline, the performance improvement was substantial.
-I still plan on implementing multi-threading when I have the opportunity.

-I was able to get the Game View viewport rendering through a Camera component in the scene using a second renderpass.</br>

-There is a serious amount of optimization that still needs to be done to improve frame rate.  ~~I still need to find the best way to group objects before rendering them, and after that I need to implement multi-threading to further improve performance.~~  There are many minor tweaks I can make to improve performance and those will come as my understanding of Vulkan improves.</br>

-So far I've just been getting things working and only worrying about optimization once I fully understand the needs of my specific systems, but given the substantial decrease in frames as objects are added, optimization has moved it's way up the list.

 ## Sept.
 24th, 2025 - Custom Material UBOs